 Comments in Pancode begin with «

-and end with »
+and end with ».
+The delimiting

 characters can be nested within the comment.
 Any text inside a